dabasov/0Chain_parallelization/README.md

 ## Attack vectors
 1. Malicious proposer can create sets that cause chain split due to ignoring contentions.
-Imagine malicious leader who decides no to include some addresses to R/Wsets, honest validators will execute transactions in parallel with contention.
-Due to not definitive nature of parallelization, validators can split in several groups with different states each.
+Imagine a malicious leader who decides not to include some addresses to R/Wsets, honest validators will execute transactions in parallel with contention.
+Due to not definitive nature of parallelization, validators can be split in several groups with different states each.
 Solution: calculate R/Wsets independently for each transaction execution during validation and compare them with given in the block.